U-M Distance Education Disclosures

 Direct Disclosures and Student Location Determination Procedures

-To report a change in location after initial disclosures have been sent, students should update their local or permanent address using Wolverine Access.
+To report a change in location after enrollment, students should update their local or permanent address using Wolverine Access.
 The Office of the Registrar will record any changes that a student makes to their location via their Wolverine Access account.
 Upon receiving a location-change notification from the Office of the Registrar, the student’s department, School, or College will be responsible for providing updated disclosures to the student, when applicable.

 7. Complaints for Distance Education Students